Why You Really Want To Get Married

 Possession is the root of why people want to marry.

 Marriage has existed longer than written history.
 When I ask students where they see themselves in ten years, they almost always answer married.
 Marriage is an integral part of our culture.
 With marriages failing at nearly fifty percent, and with the multitude of unhappy marriages in existence, why do people still want to get married so badly?
 Cultural tradition and expectations, the desire to possess another, and the idea of being a princess or prince for a day are at the root of most people's desire to marry.

-From the time children grasp the idea of coupling they are told about marriage, and the idea they will one day marry is imbued in them.
-Little girls especially are saturated with the idea of marriage, whether it is by parents and caregivers or by the messages they get in the media.
+From the time children grasp the idea of coupling, they are told about marriage, and the idea they will one day marry is imbued in them.
+Little girls, especially, are saturated with the idea of marriage, whether it is by parents and caregivers or by the messages they get in the media.
 The Disney idea of love and relationships alone is enough to skew how women view love and marriage.
-Then, despite all the evidence around them to the contrary, young men and women continue to believe in marriage, believe they have found true love, and want to posses their loved one forevermore.
+Then, despite all the evidence around them to the contrary, young men and women continue to believe in marriage, believe they have found true love, and want to possess their loved one forevermore.

 Evidence of our patriarchal society lives on in the taking of a husband's name.
 Many feminists believe this to be remnants of when the husband had rule over the wife, children, and property.
 Again, marriage as being related to possessing another is suggested.

 Of course, these examples are from history (if you can call 1993 history).
 But possession remains a stalwart of marriage.
 When one loves another they want to feel secure; this (often illusionary) feeling of security is enhanced by the legal binding of one to another.
 It makes it more difficult to leave, and thereby relates to possessing.
 In short, we want to marry so we can hold onto another.